Flourless Chickpea Peanut Butter Cookies

 - ½ cup agave, maple syrup, or honey

-- Optional: ¼ cup coconut sugar (Depending on how sweet you like your cookies.
-Can sub brown sugar.)
+- Optional: ¼ cup coconut sugar (depending on how sweet you like your cookies.
+Can substitute brown sugar.)

 - 1 ½ teaspoons vanilla